 The time of year is also crucial to consider – in the winter, the sun sets earlier, so you’ll need to plan your shoot accordingly.
 Planning a photo shoot an hour before sunset is a great idea for a few reasons.

 First, the lighting during this time is known as the golden hour, and it’s a photographer’s dream.
 The sun’s angle during this time creates a warm, golden glow that can make any photo look stunning.
 Additionally, during this time, shadows are longer and more dramatic, which can add depth and interest to your photos.

-The colors during this time are also more saturated, making your photos more vibrant and beautiful.
-It's important to note that the hour before sunset is a short window, so it's essential to plan ahead and make the most of your time.
+The colors are also more saturated during this time, making your photos more vibrant and beautiful.
+It’s important to note that the hour before sunset is a short window, so it’s essential to plan and make the most of your time.
 Be sure to plan your travel route, aim to get there early, and understand that getting anywhere in New York can take way longer than you anticipate!

 Lighting is another important factor.
 Midday sun can create harsh shadows and unflattering light, so it’s best to schedule your shoot for the early morning or the aforementioned hour before sunset when the light is softer.
 Keep in mind that during the summer months, the sun sets much later, so you may need to plan your shoot for later in the day to capture the perfect golden hour light.

 Finally, you’ll want to think about crowds.
 Iconic locations like the Brooklyn Bridge and the High Line can be incredibly busy, especially during peak tourist season.
 If you’re looking for a quieter spot, consider lesser-known locations like Gantry Plaza State Park or the LIC Landing.